Ffrith Beach: History

 However, whilst negotiations were underway, arsonists set fire to the derelict complex on 1 March 2007.

 Ffrith Beach Fun Parc

 In September 2007, the Ffrith Beach Fun Parc was being developed on Ffrith Beach with the dunes and its wildlife managed by Denbighshire County Council in conjunction with the developers Ffrith Leisure Ltd. The first new unit to open on Ffrith Beach was La Freccia Ristorante.

-The development included a funfair with some of the rides from the closed-down Ocean Beach funfair at Rhyl being transferred to the site, but at the end of 2008 - start of 2009, Ffrith Leisure went bankrupt.
-The local council began running the site as a going concern with a view to finding another company to take on the site.
+The development included a funfair with some of the rides from the closed-down Ocean Beach funfair at Rhyl being transferred to the site, but by early 2009, Ffrith Leisure had gone bankrupt.
+The local council began running the site as a proceeding concern with a view to finding another company to take on the site for further regeneration - which as of 2025 has yet to materialise.

 Most of the funfair rides were removed and some transferred to the rear of the buildings.